 Types of Bloodborne Pathogens

 A bloodborne pathogen is any sort of infectious microorganism that can be transmitted through exposure to blood.
-Many dangerous infections can be transmitted in this way, but some of the most notable ones are hepatitis B and C, and human immunodeficiency virus (HIV).
+Many dangerous infections can be transmitted in this way, but some of the most notable ones are hepatitis B and C, and the human immunodeficiency virus (HIV).
 Hepatitis B can involve mild liver inflammation, but it can also be severe enough to cause chronic liver diseases, eventual liver failure, and death.
 Hepatitis C is in the same family as hepatitis B, and it also causes liver problems.
 Infection with hepatitis C carries a much higher risk of developing chronic liver problems compared to a hepatitis B infection.
 Lastly, HIV is currently an incurable, lifelong disease for which there is no vaccine.
 Although people with HIV/AIDS are living longer than ever before, the disease still claims millions of lives.

 Risks of Bloodborne Pathogens